AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-panoramic/c-html5-aem-panoramic-viewer-reference.md

 title: Panoramic Viewer
 description: HTML5 Panoramic Viewer is an image viewer that displays a panoramic image.
 The purpose of this viewer is to display a spherical panorama, also known as equirectangular image.
 It supports auto-panning and panning by gyroscopic movement.
 It is designed to work on desktops and mobile devices.
 Virtual reality viewing mode is available on supporting mobile devices.
 keywords: responsive
-solution: Experience Manager
+solution: Experience Manager, Experience Manager Assets
+feature-set: Experience Manager, Experience Manager Assets
-feature: Dynamic Media Classic,Viewers,SDK/API,Panoramic
+feature: Dynamic Media Classic,Viewers,SDK/API
 role: Developer,User
 ---
 # Panoramic{#panoramic}